How to fly with film

 In this section of our three-part series about traveling with film, we’ll talk about the mode of travel most fraught with peril for film photographers: Flying.
-Back in the pre-digital days, flying with film was a no-brainer; you could pack your camera gear and buy all the film you needed at your destination (and perhaps get it developed there as well).
+Back in the pre-digital days, flying with film was a no-brainer; you could pack your camera gear and buy all the film you needed at your (and perhaps get developed there as well).
 Today, film is harder to find and airport security is tighter (and potentially more harmful to film), so airborne analog photographers have to do a bit more planning.

 (Note that the information in this article is specific to air travel in the United States.
 Other countries may—and likely will—have different regulations and procedures.)